MerianBerry/fulgrum/readme.md

 ### Voltaic

-Voltaic is the build system and package manager (so to speak), and is written in ANSI C. Is purpose is to make sure user source code is compiled for the desired target and format, and to have the required packages.
+Voltaic is the build system and package manager (so to speak), and is written in C99.
+Is purpose is to make sure user source code is compiled for the desired target and format, and to have the required packages.
 The configuration file will be in the `.toml` format.

-How Voltaic will get packages, is through git.
-So packages on github or probably gitlab will be able to downloaded and managed by the package manager.
-I am just guessing that using the `git` command is enough or using a git library will work.